 How does on-call compensation differ from a normal shift?

 Is there a voluntary on-call option for employees?

-Field service scheduling is complicated and so are many individuals’ lives outside of work.
-A crucial part of attracting and maintaining reliable talent means practicing policies that are fair and sensitive to employee needs and concerns.
+Dealing with so many techs who have busy schedules outside of work complicates field service scheduling.
+But a crucial part of attracting and maintaining reliable talent in the skilled trades is practicing work policies that seem fair and sensitive to all of your employees’ needs and concerns.